TuyaInc/tuyasmart_home_ios_sdk/en/README.md

 #import <TuyaSmartHomeKit/TuyaSmartKit.h>
 ```

-Open file `AppDelegate.m`，and use the `App ID` and `App Secret` obtained from the development platform in the `[AppDelegate application:didFinishLaunchingWithOptions:]`method to initialize SDK:
+4. Open file `AppDelegate.m`，and use the `App Key` and `App Secret` obtained from the development platform in the `[AppDelegate application:didFinishLaunchingWithOptions:]`method to initialize SDK:

 Objc: